How to Read a Bazi Chart

 Element you control, same polarity — windfall, side income, father

-Element that controls you, opposite polarity — career, discipline, status
+Element that controls you, opposite polarity — role, discipline, status

 Element that controls you, same polarity — pressure, ambition, power